Can You Get Business Credit Cards with Only an EIN?

 Small-business credit cards

-If you’re a legal immigrant and don’t have a social security number, don’t count out run-of-the-mill small-business credit cards.
+If you don’t have a social security number but have additional forms of identification, small-business credit cards could be a great option for you.
 Some card issuers accept individual taxpayer identification numbers (ITINs), foreign passports or government-issued IDs, or US student visas instead of social security numbers.